garrardkitchen/gitlab-library/Garrard.GitLab/README.md

-# GitToolLibrary
+# Garrard.GitLab

-GitToolLibrary is a .NET library that provides tools for working with Git repositories.
-It includes various utilities and functions to simplify common Git operations.
+Garrard.GitLab is a .NET library that provides operations for working with GitLab projects.

 ## Installation

-To install GitToolLibrary, you can use the NuGet package manager.
+To install `Garrard.GitLab`, you can use the NuGet package manager.
 Run the following command in the Package Manager Console:

 ```powershell
 Install-Package Garrard.GitLab -Version 0.0.4